 As you drive into Cala San Vicente you head over a rise in the road and the welcoming Mediterranean sea opens up in front of you.
-The resort village is largely made up of hotels, apartments, and medium sized holiday villas.
+The village is largely made up of hotels, apartments, and medium sized villas.

 The property styles vary greatly, with many villas being built to individual specifications.
 Regardless of the property type the whole bay and village of Cala San Vicente exudes an elegant and characterful presence.

 Located on the north west of Mallorca between Pollensa and Port de Pollensa makes it an ideal base to discover the whole north end of the island.
 Here we provide all the information you want to know about making the most of a visit to this fantastic little gem in the north-west.

 Blissful holiday escapes and the advantages of small town living.
 The northwest region encapsulates the beauty and traditions of Mallorca. […] Northwest Mallorca

 History & Culture

 Cala San Vicente is traditionally a fishing village that over the years has made ever-increasing concessions to the tourist industry.
 Despite these concessions it retains its old charm.
 While it is relatively close to bigger attractions such as Pollensa and Port Pollensa, its seclusion has helped to ensure it isn’t overdeveloped.

 Cala San Vicente itself is the major attraction.
 The elegant and prestigious location within easy reach of bigger areas of Mallorca provides guests with the best of both worlds.
 Couples with older children and couples travelling alone find the perfect place to relax and enjoy the breathtaking scenery and romantic intimacy offered.

 As you proceed down the tree lined main street you’ll notice a collection of antique cars and bikes on the right hand side.
 These belong to the owner of La Moraleja Hotel, and are displayed along with his collection of artworks.